-How to Cook with Tamarind Paste + Recipes!
+How to Cook with Tamarind Paste

-Tamarind paste is usually cooked in with other ingredients, but can also be mixed into uncooked dips and chutneys.
+Tamarind paste is easy to use straight from the container.
+It is usually cooked in with other ingredients, but can also be mixed into uncooked dips and chutneys.
 The thickness and strength of tamarind paste vary widely depending on which brand you use.
 If it's a runny paste, you will need to add more in order to achieve the right flavor.
 Taste-test your recipe to achieve the right sweet-sour balance, adding more paste or more sweetener until you're happy with it.

 How to Make Your Own Tamarind Paste at Home

-Are There Any Substitutions for Tamarind Paste?
+Substitutions for Tamarind Paste

-or less.
-Neither substitute works well if the recipe you wish to make is based on tamarind as the number one flavor ingredient (as in this Thai Tamarind Fish); in that case, you will need to hunt down some tamarind paste.
+The second substitute is fresh lime juice.
+Substitute 2 tablespoons lime juice for every 1 tablespoon tamarind paste.
+Both substitutes work best when the amount of tamarind paste is 2 tablespoons or less.
+Neither substitute works well if the recipe you wish to make is based on tamarind as the number one flavor ingredient. such as in a recipe for Thai tamarind fish; in that case, you will need to hunt down some tamarind paste.

 There is so much you can do with tamarind, and you'll find the flavor very rich and unique-tasting.
-Tamarind is also a healthy ingredient to cook with.
-Enjoy!